lonerapier/lonerapier.github.io/docs/cli/restore.md

 title: quartz restore
 ---

-The `restore` command is a safety mechanism that allows you to recover your content folder from a local cache.
+The `restore` command is a safety mechanism that allows you to recover your **content folder** from a local cache.
+This command only affects your Markdown files and does not restore plugins or configuration.

+To restore plugins to a specific state, use [[cli/plugin|npx quartz plugin install]].

 ## When to Use